Team Offsite Agenda Ideas: How to Plan a Productive and Engaging Retreat

 Strategic Work Sessions

-These are your deep dives—time to tackle the meaty topics that benefit from in-person energy.
-Whether it’s planning, creative brainstorming, or solving a team-wide challenge, this is where the real work happens.
+These are your deep dives—the meaty topics that benefit from in-person energy.
+Whether it's quarterly planning, creative brainstorming, or solving a team-wide challenge, this is where the real work happens.
+Keep them to 90-120 minutes maximum with built-in breaks.
+Any longer and you lose people.

 Virtual or Hybrid?
 Agenda Considerations for Remote Teams